You can also downoad c copy of the updated handbook below.

 Introducing your child(ren) to child care may be a very new experience.
 Adjusting to the new environment and people, and establishing routines takes time and patience.
-Your child will accept the changes with a great feeling of security and confidence if it is done gradually.
+Your child will accept the changes with a greater feeling of security and confidence if it is done gradually.
 Here are some suggestions:

 - Talk about the childcare program with your child at home.
 Discuss the things he/she will be doing, the other children, etc.

 - Bring your child in for a visit (if possible) before he/she comes for a full session.
 On the first day, plan on spending some time with your child, easing into the day.